jvc56/MAGPIE/README.md

 - info: Print out information every this many iterations
 - checkstop: Check the stopping condition every this many iterations
 - depth: How deep to search (number of plies)

+For a static search (no simming):

+`go sim static depth 1 threads 1 plays 15`